The Man Without a Face: Critical response

-On Rotten Tomatoes, The Man Without a Face holds a 65% rating on Rotten Tomatoes based on 23 reviews with an average rating of 5.7/10.
+The Man Without a Face holds a 68% rating on Rotten Tomatoes based on 25 reviews with an average rating of 5.9/10.
+On Metacritic, the film holds a weighted average score of 62 out of 100, based on 20 critics, indicating "generally favorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Critic Roger Ebert gave the film three out of four stars.
-He praised Gibson’s performance, calling it "a reminder of his versatility; not many actors can fit comfortably in both Lethal Weapon and Hamlet (1990), and here he finds just the right note for McLeod: Not a caricature, not a softy, not pathetic, but fiercely sure of what is right and wrong".
+He praised Gibson's performance, calling it "a reminder of his versatility; not many actors can fit comfortably in both Lethal Weapon and Hamlet (1990), and here he finds just the right note for McLeod: Not a caricature, not a softy, not pathetic, but fiercely sure of what is right and wrong".
 He also commended Nick Stahl on his portrayal of Chuck, writing "he doesn't believe that his face has to mirror every emotion; he takes a no-nonsense approach to the material that's fresh and interesting."

 Marjorie Baumgarten of The Austin Chronicle was more critical, writing "Perhaps more accurately titled The Man with Half a Face, you can practically tell what kind of emotion each particular scene is going to convey solely by the angle from which Gibson's face is shot."
 She criticized the film's continuity gaps and said, "There's not all that much that keeps this story moving, and the set-ups are all obvious and predictable."

-David Ansen of Newsweek wrote "'The Man Without a Face' is such a noble, well-intentioned little film...that one feels like an ogre picking on it.
+David Ansen of Newsweek wrote "The Man Without a Face is such a noble, well-intentioned little film... that one feels like an ogre picking on it.
 Alternately poky and melodramatic—and occasionally witty and insightful—Malcolm MacRury's uneven screenplay too often strains credibility."